KNJ/revelation/readme.md

 ## Usage

-### Revelation object
+### Revelation Object

-Create a revelation object so that you can access non-public methods and properties.
+Create a Revelation object so that you can access non-public methods and properties.

 ```php
 <?php